 Courses from which the student withdraws by the last day to change a course schedule or drop without a grade of "W" will not be recorded on a student's permanent record.
 Thereafter, during the first six weeks of a semester, the grade of "W" will be recorded on a student's transcript, but the semester hours will not enter into the computation of hours attempted, grade point average, or any other totals.
-In summer sessions and other shortened sessions this period will be 43 percent of the total number of class hours instead of six weeks.
+For shortened sessions this period will be 43 percent of the total number of class hours instead of six weeks.